glaucodesouza/Fiori-Elements-RAP-CRUD-Materiais/rapcrud/README.md

 # Informations

 Use &sap-ui-language=PT for local testing
 This RAP CRUDQ does not have actions.
+Field criado_em: @Semantics.systemDate.createdAt: true, beacuse it is date formatted.

 # Technical Informations